mulle-sde/mulle-sde/README.md

 `mulle-sde`     | Create projects, add and remove dependencies, monitor filesystem and rebuild and test on demand

-> **mulle-sde** strives to be buildtool and language agnostic.
-Currently there
-> are only extensions for C and cmake available.

 ## Install

 See [mulle-sde-developer](//github.com/mulle-sde/mulle-sde-developer) how